 - Seizures.
 Oxycodone hydrochloride oral solution may cause seizures or make seizures that you already have worse.

 Call your healthcare provider if you have any of the symptoms listed above.

 Common side effects of oxycodone hydrochloride oral solution include:

 Constipation (not often enough or hard bowel movements) is a very common side effect of pain medicines (opioids) including oxycodone hydrochloride oral solution.
 Talk to your healthcare provider about dietary changes, and the use of laxatives (medicines to treat constipation) and stool softeners to prevent or treat constipation while taking oxycodone hydrochloride oral solution.

 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of oxycodone hydrochloride oral solution.
 For more information, ask your healthcare provider or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-- Protect Oxycodone Hydrochlorde Oral Solution from moisture and light.
+- Protect oxycodone hydrochloride oral solution from moisture and light.

-Inactive ingredients: 100 mg per 5 mL contains citric acid anhydrous, D&C Yellow #10, natural/artificial berry flavor, purified water, sodium citrate dihydrate, sodium benzoate, saccharin sodium, and sorbitol.
+Inactive ingredients: 100 mg per 5 mL contains citric acid anhydrous, D&C Yellow No. 10, natural/artificial berry flavor, purified water, sodium citrate dihydrate, sodium benzoate, saccharin sodium, and sorbitol.